voteflux/flux-website-v2/_posts/2019-03-13-why-holacracy.md

 * __Decision-making bottlenecks:__ over-reliance on ‘leaders’ to make a decision that could feasibly be made by the person doing the work
 * __Role Confusion:__ people coming into the organisation and unsure about how they fit in or what works needs doing
 * __Duplication of Work:__ projects frequently being started or even been taken to completion when the work has already been done elsewhere
-* __Lack of coherence with Self-Management philosophy:__ confusion regarding how we get work done in a way that allows us to organise around issues in a way that is broadly compatible with our philosophical alignment with IBDD
+* __Lack of a self-management philosophy:__ confusion regarding how we get work done in a way that allows us to organise around issues in a way that is broadly compatible with our philosophical alignment with IBDD

 This led to a series of questions that myself and another SteerCo member embarked on, specifically;